lauralifts/loadmgt-workshop/README.md

 ## Takeaways

 * Familiarity with a variety of Envoy load management features
-* Understanding when to use each form of load management, and the limitations of each
+* Understanding when to use each form of load management, and the strengths and limitations of each
 * Practical experience with Envoy configuration, status, and metrics

 ## Prerequisites